DNA Testing in Thailand for Paternity

 Of course, doing DNA paternity testing for embassy or immigration matters, adoption cases to check a possible alleged biological father, and various other reasons are reasonable with adult participants, and present no such issues to us.

 The kinds of DNA tests which must be done cautiously if at all are with, for example, school age children who have grown up all these years with a social father who they have a strong emotional attachment to.

-If you wish to go thru normal Thai methods, there are only a few places you can go, which have required a lot of official paperwork and a blood sample, plus you must deal with the Thai language.
+If you wish to go thru normal Thai methods, there are only a few places you can go, which have required a lot of official paperwork and some may require a blood sample, plus you must deal with the Thai language.
 As of the time of this writing, the waiting period for results is typically 30-45 days.

 If you wish to keep your DNA physically painless, avoid bureaucratic requirements, as well as have the samples collected at your home (especially if outside Bangkok), then consider our method, perhaps at least for the first test to find out the results before you invest heavily into any legal requirements.
 With our method, you do not even need to give us your real names.
-The results are usually available in about 7 days, plus or minus a day or two.

 If interested, please contact us.

 "Paternity fraud" is when a mother tricks a man into believing he is the biological father of a child, when in fact it is another man, usually to receive financial support from the tricked man.
 (Actually, she may or may not be sure whether or not you are the father.)

 Many fathers will abandon a child which they think may not be theirs.
 It is better to find out the truth.
 If it is their child, they can be more confident and fully supportive, and do the right thing, with peace of mind.
 If it's paternity fraud, then the man can leave with a clear conscience and a socially clean record.
 We have both saved family relationships when we find out the man is truly the father, as well as saved innocent men from fraud when we found out he is not the father.